Creating Charts with FME | ChartGenerator

 Click OK to generate the workspace.

-When using the ChartGenerator, source data often needs to be prepared or reformatted before using it to create a chart.
-In this example, we will use the Sorter transformer to sort the features based on the vote count.
-The candidate with the highest number of votes will appear first, which means we can then use the "Explode Slice" option in the ChartGenerator to highlight the winning candidate in a visually pleasing way.
+When using the ChartGenerator, the source data often needs to be prepared or reformatted before creating a chart.
+In this example, we will use the Sorter transformer to sort the features by vote count.
+The candidate with the most votes will appear first, so we can then use the "Explode Slice" option in the ChartGenerator to visually highlight the winning candidate.

 Click the canvas and type "Sorter".
 Add this transformer to the workspace and connect it between the reader and writer feature types.